History of the Jews in Senegal: History

 During the 14th and 15th centuries, Jews who had left or been expelled from Spain, Portugal, Morocco, North Africa, and the Middle East formed communities throughout West Africa.
 Sephardi Jews from Spain, Portugal, and Morocco settled along the coast of Senegal and on the islands of Cape Verde.
 Following the rise of Islam in the region, these Jewish communities have gradually disappeared due to assimilation and migration.

 During the early 17th century, a group of Portuguese Jewish traders formed communities in the Serer precolonial Kingdom of Sine–in the town of Joal-Fadiouth and elsewhere along the Petite Côte in the region of Senegambia, trading with West Africa, Portugal, and the Netherlands.
-Despite the opposition of Catholic Portuguese government, the Jews of Joal-Fadiouth were protected by the local Serer Kings and were allowed to openly practice their religion.
+Despite the opposition of Catholic Portuguese government, the Jews of Joal-Fadiouth were protected by the local Serer Kings and the Serer community, and allowed to openly practice their religion in peace.

 During the Holocaust, some Jews in Senegal were taken by the colonial Vichy administration to an internment camp in Sébikhotane for forced labor.
 The location of the internment camp has been located, but the functions of the buildings have not yet been identified.
 Two Jewish refugees who had escaped Europe were captured in Dakar and temporarily taken to the Sébikhotane internment camp and then transferred to the Office du Niger, a large cotton farm in Mali where the French colonial authorities used slave labor.